 If you are a fan of horror movies, the answer to that question is, unquestionably, “Yes.”
 Not only does Shudder have tons of classic and more recent horror movies to watch, but it’s also the home to more and more exclusive films and TV shows.
 If you want to keep up with the best in the horror movie genre, this service is a must.
 It has new independent films every month from the US and international filmmakers as well.

 Even for more casual horror movie fans, Shudder might be worth it.
 There are lots to watch and discover, and there are also several documentaries that go deeper into the creation and themes of great horror movies.

 Where is the service available?

 At the moment, Shudder is available in the US, the UK, Ireland, and Canada.

 How much does it cost to subscribe to Shudder?

-In the US, it costs $5.99 a month, or you can sign up for an annual subscription for $56.99, or $4.75 a month.
+It costs $5.99 a month in the US, or you can sign up for an annual subscription for $56.99 or $4.75 a month.
 In Canada, it’s available for $4.99 a month.
-You can sign up directly on the official Shudder site. or you can sign up on your Amazon Prime Video, Roku, or Google Play account.
+You can sign up directly on the official Shudder site. or you can sign up on your Amazon Prime Video, Roku, Apple TV, or Google Play account.

 Can you get Shudder for free?